 Getting the wall of a bowl the right thickness is very important.
 The wall doesn’t have to be the same thickness all the way down, but it must look right and feel right.
 An experienced turner would likely rely entirely on their sense of touch and not use calipers at all for small bowls.
 But calipers can help, and simple, non-adjustable homemade calipers are useful.
 They are quick to make and use.
-Calipers are normally adjustable, and made of steel.
+Calipers are, of course, normally adjustable, and made of steel.
 But adjustability is only necessary if you need to get the wall to a specific thickness.
 I find that when using ordinary steel calipers to check the wall of a bowl, I set them to more than the thickness anyway.
 By watching or feeling the gap between the point and the wall, I can tell how the thickness changes.
-I made a batch of fixed ones to help with some of my teaching.
+I made a batch of fixed ones to help with the teaching I do at the Camden Town Shed, where money for equipment is limited.
+I often use them instead of normal calipers in my own workshop too.

 Material for homemade calipers